-Choosing a business opportunity is one of the most daunting tasks faced by any prospective entrepreneur.
+Business opportunity selection is a daunting project.
 First of all there are thousands upon thousands to choose from, not to mention your own ideas.
-Second, the more you study, the more confusing the process becomes.
-And of course, there are not only countless opportunities, there are multiple paths for getting them started.
-So let’s look at the problem one piece at a time.
+And of course, there are not only countless opportunities, there are multiple paths for getting started.
+The more you study, the more confusing the process can become.
+Here are some thoughts to consider.

-As said initially, the number of business opportunities available is staggering.
-So it follows the more you consider the harder the narrowing process becomes.
-The trick here is same as choosing a franchise; if franchising is an option.
+As just stated, the number of business opportunities available is staggering.
+So it follows, the more you investigate the harder the narrowing process becomes.
+The trick here is the same as choosing anything.
 Stop wasting your time with things that will never become your reality.
 Men who don’t like fashion should not be looking into boutique clothing stores.
 Women who don’t like changing tires should not be looking into automotive options.
-OK, so those might be extreme examples, but you get the idea.
-Even if a particular business is potentially profitable don’t look at it if you don’t like it.
+OK, those might be extreme examples, but you get the idea.
+Even if a particular business is potentially profitable, don’t look at it if you don’t like it.
 Choosing a business opportunity is a lot more involved than just profitability.
 Stay away from the obvious.

 Forget the idea of ‘hot’ businesses.
-There will also be trends.
+There will always be trends.
 They are here and then gone.
-So don’t allow yourself to be swayed by hype or salesmanship.
+Try not to be swayed by hype.
 If it’s a good business it will be around for a while.
-And if it’s particularly good and you missed the initial opportunity, there will be plenty of copycats down the road for you to take advantage of.
-If, once again, it’s something of interest to you.
-Never go about the task of choosing a business opportunity because someone or something says it’s ‘hot’.
-Never.
+And if it’s particularly good and you missed the initial opportunity, there will be plenty of copycats down the road.
+Never choose a business opportunity because it’s supposedly ‘hot’.
+It always should be about YOU.

 Choosing a business opportunity is only part of the decision making process.
-Once the type of business is known you face the choice of how to get it started.
-Will it be an independent operation with you alone?
-Will it be in the form of a franchise?
-Will it be a distributorship, an affiliate, a partnership?
-Yes, all kinds of questions arise once the big decision is made, but let’s get back to that one big decision.
+Once the type of business is known, you face the choice of how to get it started.
+Will it be an independent operation, a franchise, a distributorship, an affiliate, a partnership, existing or new?
+All manner of questions arise once the big decision is made, but let’s get back to that one key decision.

 The most important element in choosing a business opportunity is, has been, and always will be YOU!
 Nothing in a business will ever be as important as you, the owner.
-If you can truly digest and hold onto that fact you have a giant leg up on those who don’t understand it.
-If you can truly hold onto that fact and operate from that position you can slice through and dismiss countless business opportunities just by saying ‘that isn’t me’.
-Naturally, over the years we’ve learned it’s not easy to arrive at that point.
-There are numerous books and writings on the subject of getting to know the real you, check them out for added information.
-We’ve also constructed a logical program specifically for prospective business owners.
-Look at The Focus Program for Emerging Entrepreneurs.
-It could also be helpful in gaining clarity for your business journey.
+If you can truly digest and hold onto that notion you have a giant leg up on those who don’t understand it.
+If you can hold onto that fact and operate from that position you can slice through and dismiss countless business opportunities just by saying ‘that isn’t me.’